 You'll need to start with the correct posture from above; block the crossface, get onto your side, and get the outside underhook.
 Once you have all three of these things under control, now you're ready to move to the back!

-Start by off balancing your opponent forward with a little nudge to his or her hind quarters.
+Start by off balancing your opponent forward with a little nudge to his or her hindquarters.
 This will either bring them forward or bring you backward.
 Either way, your result is the same, and you're going to be ready to climb "out the back door" and onto your opponent's back.

 A Marginally More Advanced Back Take